CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M08_Unit 3 Monitor a load balancer resource using Azure Monitor.md

 1. Select the **AllMetrics** checkbox, then select the **Send to Log Analytics workspace** checkbox.

-1. Select your subscription from the list, then select **myLAworkspace (westus)** from the workspace drop-down list.
+1. Select your subscription from the list, then select **myLAworkspace (Eastus)** from the workspace drop-down list.

 1. Select **Save**.